Wish you had a crystal ball to see the future?

 To start, on the Overview screen of Monitor Backlinks, you’ll always be able to see the newest changes to your backlinks profile.

 That’s a nice, quick overview for you to keep tabs on what’s going on.
-From there, you can click View all backlinks to get to the Backlinks dashboard within Monitor Backlinks.
+From there, you can click See All to get to the Your Links dashboard within Monitor Backlinks.

 On this page, you’ll be able to see what new links have been added and where each link is coming from.
 Sorting by the Date column is the way to go here.